seantempesta/expo-cljs-template/resources/leiningen/new/exponent/readme.md

 2. Reload simulator or device

 ### Make sure you disable live reload from the Developer Menu, also turn off Hot Module Reload.
-Since Figwheel alredy does those.
+Since Figwheel already does those.

 ### Production build (generates main.js)